Codium-ai/pr-agent/docs/docs/overview/pr_agent_pro.md

 | [**Custom labels**](https://pr-agent-docs.codium.ai/tools/describe/#handle-custom-labels-from-the-repos-labels-page) | Define custom labels for PR-Agent to assign to the PR                                                                                                            |

 **Additional tools:**

+Here are additional tools that are available only for PR-Agent Pro users:

 | Feature | Description |
 |---------|-------------|